machine — functions related to the hardware¶

 - class CAN – Controller Area Network protocol

-- class RTC – real time clock
+- class RTC – real-time clock

-- class Timer – control hardware timers
+- class Timer – virtual periodic / one-shot timer

 - class WDT – watchdog timer